zulqarnainalipk/Cross-Dimensional-Learning-for-Data-Efficient-Medical-Imaging/README.md

 ---

-For questions or issues, please open a GitHub issue or contact the maintainers.
+For questions or issues, please open a GitHub issue or contact the Zulqar445ali@gmail.com.